LloydLabs/shellcode-plain-sight/README.md

 6. Zero the memory where the entire large region is to ensure the data does not persist after being freed, using the `RtlZeroMemory` macro
 7. Free the region of memory

+# Example
 As can be seen below, the entropy does not change much at all.
 It is not obvious, from e.g. a memory dump, where the shellcode is actually situated.
+This can be seen inside `example_pop_calc.c`.

 ![Memory dump entropy](https://i.imgur.com/96ixWdw.png)